intgr/dogslow-sentry/README.rst

 locks themselves.

 In most cases this is fine.
 An important cause of slow Django requests is an expensive database query.
 Since this is IO, ``dogslow`` can intercept those fine.
-A scenario where cPython's GIL is problematic is when the request's thread hits an infinite loop in Python code (or legitimate Python that is extremely expensive and takes a long time to execute), never releasing the GIL.
-Even though ``dogslow``'s watchdog timer does become runnable, it cannot log the stack.
+A scenario where CPython's GIL is problematic is when the request's thread hits an infinite loop in Python code (or legitimate Python that is extremely expensive and takes a long time to execute), never releasing the GIL.
+Even though ``dogslow``'s watchdog timer thread does become runnable, it cannot log the stack.

 Co-routines and Greenlets